 Meeting the ambitions of the Paris Agreement as well as the Sustainable Development Goals (SDG) requires public and private investments on an unprecedented scale.
 The mobilization of private capital is thus crucial for responding to these investment needs.
-In emerging banks are the main provider of debt finance and are hence are essential in unlocking the potential to finance Environmental, Social and Governance (ESG) and SDG-related investments.
-The issuance of emerging-market bonds is an opportunity to access needed financing from
+In emerging markets, contrary to markets in developed countries, banks are the main provider of debt finance and are hence are essential in unlocking the potential to finance Environmental, Social and Governance (ESG) and SDG-related investments.
+The issuance of emerging-market bonds is an opportunity to access needed financing from institutional investors.